X0U8/Gixplay/README.md

   </li>

   <li>
-    You will see two fields: one for the playlist name and another for pasting the playlist JSON code.
+    You will see two fields: one for the playlist name and another for pasting the playlist JSON code and importing the txt file.
   </li>

   <li>
-    Pasting the JSON is <b>optional</b>.
+    Pasting the JSON or Putting the txt file is <b>optional</b>.
 If you only enter a name and create the playlist, it will be created as an empty playlist without any songs.
   </li>

   <li>
-    If you paste the shared JSON code and then press create, the playlist will be generated instantly and all songs will be added automatically.
+    If you paste the shared txt code or put the txt file and then press create, the playlist will be generated instantly and all songs will be added automatically.
   </li>
 </ul>
     </td>